Granting access rights

 @OnlyCurrentDoc, but the master script actually requires access to more than

 Authorization lifecycle for add-ons

-Add-ons for Google Sheets, Docs, and Forms generally
+Add-ons for Google Sheets, Docs, Slides, and Forms

 bound to a document.
 In certain

 no-authorization mode that presents some additional complications.
 For more